Rishabhja101/Hand-Tracking-Pac-Man/DEVELOPMENT.md

   - Player now loses lives when it dies
   - Player and Ghost respawn at their correct positions and Ghost can escape the ghost cage

 - **12/04/19** Added sounds for start game, collecting coin, dying, and eating ghosts
   - Added delays to game to match music
   - Added respawn time for ghost
   - Player's mouth opens and closes
+  - Player can now be controlled through the camera